 2. Focus on providing value

 With so many emails hitting everyone’s inbox on a daily basis, it’s easy for messages to be overlooked.
-Your goal with email marketing should always be to create content that people actually want to read.
+Your goal with any email marketing strategy should always be to create content that people actually want to read.

 Sounds simple enough, but this is usually the hardest part.
 In fact, the average email open rate for the legal industry is estimated to be only 22.49%.